-- In a large bowl toss together the blueberries, ½ cup (100 g) cane sugar, cornstarch, lemon zest, and lemon juice.
+- In a large bowl toss together the blueberries, ½ cup (100 grams) cane sugar, cornstarch, lemon zest, and lemon juice.
 Set aside.

-- Brush pastry with coconut oil and sprinkle with the remaining 2 tablespoons (25 g) sugar (you might not need all of it).
+- Brush the pastry with coconut oil and sprinkle with the remaining 2 tablespoons (25 grams) sugar (you might not need all of it).